joker-119/ExiledGaming/README.md

 - `[Dwarf]` Every round, there is a moderate chance a random human player will be choosen to be a Dwarf for the entire round.
 Dwarves are natural sprinters, as such, they do not consume stamina, though their shortness often becomes the target of mockery from others.
 	- 35% chance to pick random human player when round starts.
 Role is maintained through respawns.

-- `[Demolitionist]` A specially outfitted NTF Lt. trained in explosive ordinance.
-They are equipped with a GL-119, 2 C4 charges, and 5 Fragmentation Grenades.
-	- 40% chance to replace random respawned player during NTF waves.

-- `[Shotgunner]` A Chaos Insurgency soldier outfitted for close-quarters combat.
-They are equipped with an SG-119, IG-119, COM-15, Medkit, Painkillers, Adrenaline Shot and a Hacking device.
-	- 40% chance to replace random respawned player during CI waves.

 - `[Ballistic Zombie]` A mutated zombie that is otherwise normal, until their death, at which time their body will explode, dealing damage to anyone nearby.

-- `[Pocket Dimension Zombie]` A mutated zombie that was subjected to SCP-106 too many times in their human life.
-They are resistant to ballistic damage, and have a small chance to teleport victims to the Pocket Dimension when they attack them.

 - `[Plague Zombie]` A mutated zombie that moves slower than normal zombies, and deal less up-front damage with their attacks, however they have a large chance to infect their victims with SCP-008.
 Anyone who dies while infected with SCP-008 will immediately become a zombie upon death.

-- `[Medic Zombie]` A former NTF Medic that, while slower, retained the ability to activate their healing ability, however now, it will heal other SCPs, instead of humans.
-They also do slightly less damage than normal zombies.
+    - Can launch projectiles once every 60sec that will explode on impact.
+Humans who are near the explosion will take a small amount of damage and be infected with SCP-008 for 20seconds.

 - `[Berzerk Zombie]` This zombie is extremely bloodthirsty.
 While they have less health than normal zombies, their attacks deal significantly more damage, and they gain a temporary speed boost each time they kill someone.
+    - When a berzerk zombie kills a player, there will be a high chance for the zombie to gain a heal over time effect, that will heal them for up to 80 health over 5sec.
+        - Healing is applied every 0.5sec during the duration.
+        - Damage taken while the effect is active will cancel the remaining duration of the effect.

 - `[Juggernaut Zombie]` The tank of zombies.
-This zombie moves more slowly than normal, however they are very difficult to kill, as they have double the health of a normal zombie.
+This zombie moves more slowly than normal, however they are very difficult to kill.
-	- All zombies have a 45% chance to be replaced with a mutation when they spawn as a zombie
+	- Juggernaut zombies spawn with twice the normal health of a zombie.
+	- As the Juggernaut takes damage, a portion of it will be added to their AHP bar.
+As the bar fills, it will cause incoming damage to be reduced by up to 80%.
+	    - The AHP value added by a damage event is only taken into account for future damage events.
+If the zombie with 0 AHP takes 600 damage in a single hit, it will add 450 to their AHP meter, however they will still take the full 600 damage from that initial hit.
+	    - The zombies AHP meter has a maximum value of 500.
+Damage is reduced based on the % of max AHP they have, up to 80% damage reduction.

 ## Bug Fixes